Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Add_a_Storage_Node_to_the_Ceph_Cluster.md

 ### Zap OSDs

-   **IMPORTANT:** Only do this if you were not able to wipe the node prior to rebuild.
+> **IMPORTANT:** Only do this if you were not able to wipe the node prior to rebuild.

-   **NOTE:** The commands in the Zapping OSDs section will need to be run from a node running ceph-mon.
+> **NOTE:** The commands in the Zapping OSDs section will need to be run from a node running ceph-mon.
 Typically ncn-s00(1/2/3).

-1. Find the devices on the node being rebuilt
+1. Find the devices on the node being rebuilt.

    ```bash
    ceph orch device ls $NODE